susannaa-s/Genome-Assembly_Project/README.md

 ## Part 6 - Whole genome assembly using LJA

-Assembling the Genome from PacBio HiFi reads using LJA v0.2.
+Goal : to assemble the Genome from PacBio HiFi reads using LJA v0.2.

-Purpose:
-- Perform a third independent genome assembly of MR-0 using a de Bruijn graph approach.
+Purpose: Perform a third independent genome assembly of MR-0 using a de Bruijn graph approach.
-C- ompare assembly contiguity and accuracy with Flye (OLC) and Hifiasm (string graph) assemblies.

 Tool:
 LJA v0.2 executed via Apptainer container /containers/apptainer/lja-0.2.sif.